-QNB has maintained its position as "Employer of Choice" in Qatar through its systematic annual review of compensation and rewards strategy.
-QNB participates in banking sector salary benchmarking studies to ensure competitive and market leadership position in compensation practices and benefits.
+QNB has maintained its position as "Employer of Choice" in Qatar through its systematic annual review of its compensation and rewards strategy.
+QNB participates in banking sector salary benchmarking studies to ensure that it maintains a competitive and market leadership position in compensation practices and benefits.